lidiascudiero/motor_imagery_BCI_decoding-_neural_intentions/README.md

 This project implements a complete **Brain-Computer Interface (BCI)** pipeline to decode motor imagery (left hand vs. right hand) from EEG signals.
 Moving beyond simple classification, the focus is on **advanced signal preprocessing** and **artifact rejection** to ensure high-fidelity neural decoding.
 ---
-### Author's Note: The Neuroscientist's Perspective

-As a Neuroscientist transitioned into Data Science, my approach to BCI is not just about maximizing accuracy scores; it's about **physiological integrity**.

-In this project, I treated EEG data not merely as a stochastic time series, but as a window into neural dynamics.
-My domain expertise guided critical decisions that a standard data pipeline might overlook:

-* **The "Why" behind Filtering:** I didn't just band-pass for noise; I targeted the **8-30 Hz range** specifically to preserve the **Mu and Beta desynchronization (ERD)**, which is the gold standard for motor imagery.
-* **ICA with Intent:** Instead of automated cleaning, I focused on identifying and isolating EOG/EMG components to ensure the model learns from **cortical sources**, not muscular artifacts.
-* **Beyond the Black Box:** By visualizing CSP Topomaps, I validated that the model’s "attention" was physically located over the **C3 and C4 motor strips**, ensuring that the classification is neurobiologically grounded and not just a statistical fluke.

-For me, Data Science is the tool, but Neuroscience is the compass.
----

 ##  Project Overview
 Decoding neural signals is a challenge of **Signal-to-Noise Ratio (SNR)**.
 EEG data is notoriously noisy, contaminated by ocular (EOG) and muscular (EMG) artifacts.
 This project applies a rigorous **neuro-engineering approach** to transform raw, noisy brainwaves into actionable commands.